hakant/hakant.github.io/source/_posts/2017-02-17-setting-up-continuous-integration-and-delivery-for-a-nodejs-rest-api.markdown

 ## Unit or Integration...
 Let's call them all TESTING.

-For a good chunk of my development career (which is a bit more than 10 years as of this writing), I was told that the "unit" in unit test is a class.
-So as a result, my programming style evolved in a way that I always felt the need to design my classes with testing in mind: always being able to isolate a class from its surroundings.
+For a good chunk of my development career, I was told that the "unit" in unit test is a class.
+So as a result, my programming style evolved in a way that I always felt the need to design my classes with this type of testing in mind: always being able to isolate a class from its surroundings.

 I understand that some call this [Test-induced design damage](http://david.heinemeierhansson.com/2014/test-induced-design-damage.html).
 Somehow in the world of C#, using Dependency Injection and programming against interfaces still feels very natural